matanMMN/Date-Converter/README.md

 Installation

 To run this project locally, follow these steps:
--Clone the repository.
+- Clone the repository.
--Navigate to the project directory.
+- Navigate to the project directory.
--Install backend dependencies (npm install).
+- Install backend dependencies (npm install).
--Install frontend dependencies (npm install).
+- Install frontend dependencies (npm install).

 Running the Application

--Start the backend (npm run dev).
+- Start the backend (npm run dev).
--Start the frontend (npm start).
+- Start the frontend (npm start).
--Open the app in your browser at http://localhost:3000.
+- Open the app in your browser at http://localhost:3000.
--Enter a Gregorian date (Year, Month, Day) into the form.
+- Enter a Gregorian date (Year, Month, Day) into the form.
--Click Convert to see the Hebrew date.
+- Click Convert to see the Hebrew date.
--Use the Reset button to clear the form and input a new date.
+- Use the Reset button to clear the form and input a new date.

 Technologies Used
-React: For building the frontend user interface.
+- React: For building the frontend user interface.
-Node.js: For backend logic.
+- Node.js: For backend logic.
-Express: To create RESTful endpoints.
+- Express: To create RESTful endpoints.
-Axios: For HTTP requests.
+- Axios: For HTTP requests.
-CSS: For styling the frontend.
+- CSS: For styling the frontend.
-Hebcal API: To fetch Hebrew date conversions.
+- Hebcal API: To fetch Hebrew date conversions.